 – Key exchange and management: IKEv2 for IPSec or TLS-based handshakes for SSL VPN to establish keys securely

-– Protocols/tunnels: IPSec for site-to-site and remote access, SSL VPN for client-based access, or a hybrid deployment
+– Protocols/tunnels: IPSec for site-to-site and remote access, SSL VPN for client-based access, or a hybrid deployment Best VPN for USA Travelling in 2026

 Key concepts you’ll encounter